Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 Played the base game and ready for more?
 Or want to tweak it a little to fit your group?
 Check out these variants and expansions!

-It's recommended to try the expansions once you understand the base game, and to try them in the order listed.

 All the expansions add a third type of wall: **windows**.
 Their rule is simple: nothing can be placed at the other side of a window.
 (Windows must be at the "outside" of the building.)

-The expansions also talk about tenants **"leaving"**.
-This simply means that they go to another player to whom you're connected.
-(If you're connected to multiple players, you _choose_ to which one the leaving tenant goes.)
+The expansions also talk about Tenants **"leaving"**.
+This simply means that they go to another player.

+Leaving Tenants are always "cheatable".
+This means that it's up to the player who _receives_ the Tenant to check if they go to them, and say so.
+The current owner of that Tenant can "forget" it if nobody else catches it.

+{{% remark %}}
+If multiple players are valid targets, you _choose_ to which one the leaving Tenant goes.
+{{% /remark %}}

 {{% rules-block id="roomService" heading="Room Service" %}}

+{{% rules-double-view src="expansion_room_service.webp" alt="Example of what a Room is and how Construction works." split="leftheavy" %}}

 From now on, it becomes important to create **Rooms**.

 > A "room" is any enclosed space (walls on all sides) with at least one door.

+This expansion adds a property to some Tenants: **Construction**.
+If this icon shows (next to their star),

+{{% /rules-double-view %}}

+* You **can't** attract this Tenant if you did Construction this turn.
+* Additionally, they will **leave** if you do Construction during your turn.
+* If you share a floor with multiple players, it must leave to one of them.

-Why?
-Because guests can now have **Special Wishes**.
+Guests can now have **Special Wishes** (that relate to Rooms).
 The table below explains what each icon means.

-@TODO: RULES TABLE

-Finally, this expansion adds a property to some tenants: **Construction**.
-If this icon shows (next to their star),

-* You can't attract this tenant if you did Construction this turn.
-* Additionally, they will _leave_ if you do Construction during your turn.
+<div id="rules-table-roomService-wishes"></div>

+There are also some new **Objects** that can appear.

+<div id="rules-table-roomService-objects"></div>

 {{% /rules-block %}}

 {{% rules-block id="walletWatchers" heading="Wallet Watchers" %}}

+{{% rules-double-view src="expansion_wallet_watchers.webp" alt="Example of the Wallet property and calculating your apartment Price." split="leftheavy" %}}

-This expansion adds another property to some tenants: **Wallet**.
+This expansion adds another property to some Tenants: **Wallet**.
 If this icon shows,

 * They can only be attracted if they can actually pay to live with you.
 * Their score = the maximum price they're willing to pay.
 * The current price of your map is the _smaller_ of these two numbers: your LARGEST ROOM or the number of UNIQUE ICONS.

+{{% /rules-double-view %}}

+If you're in for a challenge, also add this _optional_ rule.

-* During the Attract Phase, they will re-check their price requirements.
-If you have the wrong price now, this Tenant _leaves_.
+* Whenever you Attract a new Tenant, they will **leave** if you have the wrong price now.
+* This Tenant goes to whoever has a price they can pay.
+* If none exist, they are simply discarded.

 At the **end of the game**, the final **price** of your map is ADDED to your total score.

-Finally, this expansion also adds a few more Special Wishes.
+Finally, this expansion also adds a few more Special Wishes and Objects.
+(If you choose "text on tiles", which is the default, the way an Object works is simply written on the tile itself.)

-@TODO: RULES TABLE
+<div id="rules-table-walletWatchers-wishes"></div>

+<div id="rules-table-walletWatchers-objects"></div>

 {{% /rules-block %}}

 {{% rules-block id="usefulUtilities" heading="Useful Utilities" %}}

+{{% rules-double-view src="expansion_utilities.webp" alt="Example of how to access and provide Utility wishes." %}}

-This expansion adds some basic utilities: Power ("electricity"), Water and Wi-Fi ("internet").
+This expansion adds some basic **utilities**: Power ("electricity"), Water and Wi-Fi ("internet").

-From now on, guests will _wish_ for these things.
-See the added Special Wishes below.

-@TODO: RULES TABLE

-How do you get it?
+How do you get them?

+{{% /rules-double-view %}}

 * Special "generator" icons appear on the dominoes.
-* If you place such a generator in your map, you get the utility _if_ you have "access" to it.
+* If you place such a generator in your map, you get the utility _if_ you have "Access" to it.
-* You have access if a player on the floor _below you_ has the utility.
-(In a sense, the wires/pipes go _up_ through the building and you must connect to the network below you.)
+* You have Access if a player on the floor _below you_ has the utility.
+(In a sense, the wires/pipes go _up_ through the building.)
-* If there is no player below you---that is, you are the lowest floor---then you always have access to it.
+* If there's no player below you---you're the lowest floor---then you always have Access to it.

-@TODO: the generator icons => I need a list with all the added TILES/OBJECTS anyway for each expansion too ...
+From now on, guests will **wish** for these things.
+See the added Special Wishes (and Objects) below.

+<div id="rules-table-usefulUtilities-wishes"></div>

+<div id="rules-table-usefulUtilities-objects"></div>

 {{% /rules-block %}}

 {{% rules-block id="happyHousing" heading="Happy Housing" %}}

+{{% rules-double-view src="expansion_happy_housing.webp" alt="Example of the Wandering property." split="leftheavy" %}}

 This expansion adds some more Special Wishes and Objects (again).

-@TODO: RULES TABLE(S)

-It also adds a new property: **Wandering** (@TODO: Inline Icon).
-If a tenant shows this icon,
+It also adds a new property: **Wandering**.
+If a Tenant shows this icon,

 * You can attract it by satisfying just _one_ of its wishes.
-* Every Attract Phase, however, you must check this tenant again.
-If a player connected to you satisfies _all its wishes_, it _leaves_ and goes to them.
+* Whenever you Attract a new Tenant, however, they can **leave**.
+If another player satisfies _ALL their wishes_ now, they go to them.

+{{% /rules-double-view %}}

+As usual, this expansion adds some special Wishes and Objects too.

+<div id="rules-table-happyHousing-wishes"></div>

+<div id="rules-table-happyHousing-objects"></div>

 {{% /rules-block %}}